frederic-perez/AmE-dictionary/data/idioms.md

 __dig in (one’) heels__ :three: To cling stubbornly to one’s beliefs or wishes. _Both sides dug in their heels._
 __dig in(to) (something)__ :two::hammer:
 __dig your own grave__ To do something stupid that will cause problems for you in the future.
+__dillio__ _slang_ [:scroll: From the slang phrase “what’s the deal, yo?” meaning “what’s going on?”
+Originates from _Lethal Weapon 2_: “what’s the deal Leo?”
+(South African accent) 1989] The deal; that which is current, relevant, or taking place.
 __dime__ :two: __1__ The term _dime_ is often employed to convey the idea of something being insignificant or of little value. __2__ A ten-dollar bill. _Syn_ ten-spot
 __ding ding ding__ :three: Right!
 You are correct!
 Meant to replicate the sound from a game show when the contestant has answered the question correctly.
 __Ding, ding, ding, we have a winner!__ :two: _cliché_ A humorous exclamation said when someone answers or guesses something correctly or is considered the best in some competition.
 Often used sarcastically. _A: “We’re trying to think of the worst baby names.”
 B: “My cousin George named his baby ‘Seven.’”
 A: “Ding, ding, ding!
 We have a winner!
 Gosh, what on earth were they thinking?”_